Theo Barker: Works

 His work on the history of St Helens led to his researching the history of Pilkington Glass, which was based in the town.
 He published Pilkington Brothers And The Glass Industry in 1960.
 He was also interested in transport history, co-authoring A History Of London Transport: The 19th Century (1963), and contributing extensively to the 1974 volume about the 20th century.
 This interest led to him becoming chairman of the Transport History Research Trust.
 Other writings on related topics included The Transport Contractors Of Rye (1982) and The Rise And Rise of Road Transport, 1600–1990 (1993).
 He wrote histories of the Worshipful Company of Carpenters and Worshipful Company of Pewterers in 1968 and 1974 respectively.
 He served as president of the Railway and Canal Historical Society, as founding chairman of the Oral History Society and as secretary and then chairman of the British National Committee of Historians.
 He was not, however (despite his wishes), elected as a Fellow of the British Academy.

+Personal life

+Barker was married to the operatic singer Judith Pierce.